Top 10 Best Places to Retire in South Carolina in 2022

 3 – Sumter, South Carolina

 Sumter is in the center of South Carolina.
 It’s home to Shaw Air Force Base, which has had major effects on its growing economy.
-The base has also attracted retired military personnel to the area.
+The base also attracts retired military personnel to the area.
 Sumter’s crown jewel is Swan Lake Iris Gardens, a “floral wonderland” that attracts visitors from all over the country.

 2 – Hilton Head, South Carolina